leigler/coreinteraction-s18/contents/contents.md

 Based off of the responses towards your initial prototype, you should also compose a list of (at least) five questions that can be answered on a spectrum (an example of a spectrum question can be found [here](https://cdn.smassets.net/wp-content/uploads/2015/10/MD-1348_MultipleChoice_graphic3a.png)) and offer a follow-up explanation (i.e. "why?").
 Have 14 copies printed out for next class.

+### Assignment 3: Innovation and Invention, Pt.
+5 {iandi5}

+Review the user feedback you received in class and allow it to inform your final design revisions.

+For next class (March 15), your design should be resolved (i.e. all but final) and you should have begun programming your site.
+Focus on laying out your html/css and setting up your classes and id&rsquo;s in a way that allows you to easily access the your interactive elements with your javascript.

+For next class you should have also read [Autoprogettazione?](/readings/enzo-mari.pdf) by Enzo Mari and posted a question in response on the Slack.

 ## Lectures {lectures}
 - [A Brief History of the Internet](lectures/history-of-the-internet)